2021 Dublin Bay South by-election: Aftermath, reactions and consequences

 Responding to the election outcome, Ivana Bacik thanked the voters and activists in the constituency, said that she and other candidates had run a "respectful and corteous campaign", and that she was "deeply honoured and so grateful to have received such a such an overwhelming support from across my home constituency here in Dublin Bay South."
 She added that Labour had emphasised the message around the issues the party championed, along with its core values.
 She added that this sends a message to the government that the mood among the electorate is for change.

 Labour leader Alan Kelly congratulated Bacik, adding that he believes the Fine Gael versus Sinn Féin narrative has proven to be untrue, that the election had demonstrated Labour as a credible progressive, left-wing alternative.
 While offering their praise to Bacik for a well-managed campaign, analysts questioned if Labour would be able to replicate their success again in a general election.
 Bacik's victory was hailed a shot-in-the-arm to an ailing Labour party.
 Labour leader Alan Kelly declared "We’ll take the good days.
 We’ve taken enough bad days", speaking of the result.
 Ivana Bacik commented that she had received much support from people who were not Labour supporters but who share Labour's values, and that she was conscious of the tradition set out by former local Labour TD Ruairí Quinn throughout his career.

 Sinn Féin leader Mary Lou McDonald praised the effort of their candidate Lynn Boylan while stating her belief that the result of the by-election demonstrated to her the time was right to call a general election.
 McDonald declared “It is now clear that we have a Government living on borrowed time.
 It is very clear that Government support in the constituency has collapsed”.

+Seven months after the by-election, Bacik was elected unopposed as leader of the Labour Party.